Guest post by John H. Zenger, co-author of The Extraordinary Leader.

 - Third, some people possess glaring weaknesses that need to be addressed, or everything else they do will be in vain.
 There clearly are times when working on a weakness is the correct choice.

 But this is not the optimum choice in the great majority of instances.
-One purpose of this blog is to enlist your help in finding a way to communicate this really important message to all leaders seeking to improve their performance.
-It simply is this.
-Focusing on weaknesses will help such leaders to be less bad.
+Focusing on weaknesses will help leaders to be less bad.
 Just as clinical psychology had been helping people to be less mentally ill, we too can help people to be not quite as bad.
 But no matter how hard you work on curing a weakness it seldom has the same effect as working on a strength.
-Why?

 Because you are basically going to get to ground level and that is not what constitutes being a great leader.
 Our research has clearly shown that the possession of a small number of signature strengths defines an extraordinary leader.
 Only by working on the positive side of the equation is there a high likelihood of making a really positive impact on those about you.

-So, whats the conclusion?
 Organizations should help leaders develop their strengths and that the way to build a strengths is different from fixing a weakness.
-The good news is that its almost always more fun, more rewarding and most importantly, more successful.
+The good news is that it’s almost always more fun, more rewarding and most importantly, more successful.

 John H. Zenger is the cofounder of the executive education firm Zenger|Folkman.
 Coauthor of the bestselling books The Extraordinary Leader and The Inspiring Leader, he was inducted into the Human Resources Development Hall of Fame in 1994 and received the Thought Leader Award from his industry colleagues in 2005.